 Amount of broth according to the type of rice

-Each type of paella rice absorbs broth in its own way, so the amounts must be adjusted accordingly.
-For example, Bomba rice requires more liquid, around 3.5 parts broth to 1 part rice.
-On the other hand, varieties like Senia and Bahía require slightly less, between 2.5 and 3 parts broth to 1 part rice, to achieve the ideal texture.
+Each type of rice for paella Each type of rice absorbs broth differently, so the quantities need to be adjusted accordingly.
+For example, Bomba rice needs more liquid, around 3.5 parts broth to one part rice.
+Varieties like Senia and Bahía, on the other hand, require slightly less, between 2.5 and 3 parts broth to one part rice, to achieve the ideal texture.

 Ideal cooking time for each variety

-Cooking time also varies depending on the type of rice you use: while bomba takes about 18-20 minutes to cook properly, other varieties such as senia may require less time due to their lower resistance.
+Cooking time also varies depending on the type of rice you use: while bomba rice takes about 18-20 minutes to cook properly, other varieties like senia may require less time due to their lower resistance.

-Of course, always keep in mind that, regardless of the type, the trick is to start on high heat for the first few minutes, then lower it to medium, and finish on low heat for a delicious result.
+However, always keep in mind that, whatever the type, the trick is to start with high heat for the first few minutes, then reduce to medium, and finish with low heat for a delicious result.
 And don't forget to let it rest for about 5 minutes before serving.

-Here's the usual debate: should you wash or not wash the rice before making paella?
+Here comes the age-old debate: should you wash the rice before making paella?
 The truth is, it all depends on what you're looking for.
-If you wash it, you remove some of the starch, which helps the grains stay looser and not clump together.
-But on the other hand, you also lose some flavor and some nutrients.
+If you wash it, you remove some of the starch, which helps the grains stay separate and prevents them from clumping together.
+But on the other hand, you also lose some flavor and a few nutrients.

-And if you choose not to wash it, the rice will absorb the broth better and have a more intense flavor, although the texture may be a little stickier.
-So, in the end, the decision is yours: do you prefer looser rice or more flavorful rice?
-It's your choice!
+And if you decide not to wash it, the rice will absorb the broth better and have a more intense flavor, although the texture might be a little stickier.
+So, in the end, the decision is yours: do you prefer looser rice or rice with more flavor?
+It's up to you!

-Ultimately, the rice you choose will make the difference in your paella, giving it that authentic touch that makes it irresistible.
-And if you want to make sure you're using quality ingredients, check out our website.
-At El Paeller, you'll find all the ingredients you need to cook like a true paella professional.
-Place your order now and bring the taste of Spain to your table!
+Ultimately, the rice you choose will make all the difference in your paella, giving it that authentic touch that makes it irresistible.
+And if you want to ensure you use quality ingredients, take a look at our website.
+At El Paeller, you'll find everything you need. ingredients Everything you need to cook like a true paella pro.
+Order now and bring the taste of Spain to your table!